Steve Denton

 For his accomplishments, he is a member of the ITA Hall of Fame, the Texas Tennis Hall of Fame, the Blue-Gray Tennis Class Hall of Fame, and the Longhorn Hall of Honor.

 Playing career

 High school and college

 Denton attended Bishop High School in Bishop, Texas.
 As a prep, he won four consecutive UIL state 3A singles titles.
-He then attended the University of Texas at Austin, where he played tennis from 1976–79.
+He then attended the University of Texas at Austin, where he played tennis from 1976 to 1979.
 He earned all-American honors in 1978.
 Along with teammate Kevin Curren, he won the U.S. Tennis Association amateur indoor and SWC doubles title in 1979.
 He completed his college career with an 85–22 singles record, which currently ranks third all-time in school history.
 He also compiled a 72–18 doubles record, and a 78–27 team record.
 For his collegiate and professional accomplishments, he was inducted into the Longhorn Hall of Honor in 2006.